happykhan/eyeSPI/README.md

 # cut-seq
-remove target sequence from fasta file based on blast match
+Remove target sequence from fasta file based on blast match

+The `bin/` contains both a `python3` and a `bash` version of the script.